BorisSchwartz/Infection-among-BCCSS-and-FCCSS/README.md

 3.Frequently used macros

-4.Sankey diagram (/*Save sankey scripts (rawtosankey.sas, sankey.sas and saneybarchart.sas in the folder before).
+4.Sankey diagram (/*Save sankey scripts (rawtosankey.sas, sankey.sas and sankeybarchart.sas in your folder before execute program).
 SAS Sankey macro created by Shane Rosanbalm of Rho, Inc. 2015 https://github.com/RhoInc/sas-sankeybarchart*/)

 5.Calculation of PY : from a base with one line per patient to a base with one line per patient per year